XVimProject/XVim/Documents/Users/FeatureList.md

 The '^' mark (last insertion point) and '.' mark (last change point) are also supported. gi (insert mode at last insertion point) is supported.

-Known issue: When deleteing a line before a mark the mark position should go up along with the line marked but currently XVim does not follow the line.
+Known issue: When deleting a line before a mark the mark position should go up along with the line marked but currently XVim does not follow the line.
 It stays at the absolution position as it was marked.

 ## Scroll